Make Way for Tomorrow: Plot

 On the day Barkley is to depart by train, he and Lucy make plans to spend one last afternoon together before having a farewell dinner with the four children.
 They have a fantastic time strolling around the city and reminiscing about their happy years together, visiting the hotel in which they had stayed on their honeymoon 50 years ago.
 Their day is made pleasant partly because of the kindness of people they encounter, who, although strangers, treat them with deference and respect—in stark contrast to the treatment they are receiving from their children.

 Barkley and Lucy decide to continue their wonderful day by skipping the farewell dinner and dining at the hotel instead; when Barkley informs their daughter with a phone call, it prompts introspection among the four children.
 Son Robert (Ray Meyer) suggests that each of the children has always known that collectively they are good for nothing.
 George notes that it is now so late in the evening that they don't have time to meet their parents at the train station to send off their father.
 He says that he deliberately let the time pass until it was too late because he figured their parents would prefer to be alone.
 Nell objects that if they don't go to the station, their parents "will think we're terrible," to which George matter-of-factly replies, "Aren't we?"

 At the train station, Lucy and Barkley say their farewells.
 Barkley tells Lucy that he will quickly find a job in California and send for her; Lucy agrees that she is sure he will.

 They then offer each other a truly final goodbye, “just in case" they do not see each other again because "anything could happen."
 Each makes a heartfelt statement reaffirming their lifelong love.
 Barkley boards the train, and they wave to each other through the closed window as the train pulls off, prompting a somber Lucy to turn away.

 Background

-Make Way For Tomorrow is loosely based on the novel The Years Are So Long (1934) by Josephine Lawrence and the stage production by Helen and Nolan Leary.
+Make Way For Tomorrow is loosely based on the novel Years Are So Long (1934) by Josephine Lawrence and the stage production by Helen and Nolan Leary.

 McCarey's loss of his beloved father, Thomas McCarey, in 1936 inspired the film which serves as a tribute to his parents' generation.